Skip to main content

 2. Creating a simulation

-Your are now in the Editor, where you can create and run simulations.
+You are now in the Model Editor, where you can create and run simulations.

 Editor

-To set up a new simulation you can either select ‘Create simulation’ in the side panel on the right, or click the New button, visible in the application header, and choose ’Simulation’ from the list that appears.
+To set up a new simulation you can either select ‘Create simulation’ in the side panel on the right, or click the ‘New’ button, this is visible in the application header.
+Choose ’Simulation’ from the list that appears.

 Create simulation